DJMax: DJMax Portable and DJMax Trilogy

-There are various types of difficulty settings in this game, and specifics vary from game to game.
-Usually there are at least Arcade, Mission and Freestyle options available.
+There are various types of difficulty settings in DJMax, and specifics differ from game to game.
+Usually there is at least Arcade, Mission and Freestyle game modes available.
 During Arcade and Freestyle, the player has the option of choosing which button layout to follow.
 Button layouts scale from just two buttons up to a maximum of eight buttons.
-Which button layouts are available for the player depends on the type of game.
-For example, original DJMax Portable features button layouts 4B, 6B and 8B, while DJMax Portable 2 features button layouts 4B, 5B, 6B and 8B.
-Button layouts offer first selection of difficulty for player.
-4B being the easy mode and 8B being hard mode.
-Every song in the DJMax Portable series and Trilogy has a rating which indicates the difficulty of the song.
-Some songs are available in more difficult formats.
-For example, the player can try to play an 8B song fitted for a 6B layout.
-These are marked usually with HD (Hard), MX (Maximum) or SC (Super Crazy) as opposed to NM (Normal) of the 6B layout default difficulty.
-It significantly increases difficulty from the 6B NM mode when player plays 6B MX instead.
-It allows player to have higher score in 6B layout mode.
+Which button layouts are available for the player depends on game release.

-The gameplay also opens new game modes, songs, styles, additional content like music videos or backgrounds for player as player progresses and gains experience points which determine the level of the player.
+Button layouts offer first selection of difficulty level for the player.
+4B being the easy mode and 8B commonly being the hardest mode by virtue of having more physical buttons that need to be hit.
+Every song in the series has a rating which indicates the difficulty of the song based on number of notes the player must hit correctly in that song.
+Some songs are only available in higher difficulty formats which is the second tier of difficulty selection.
+These are marked usually with HD (Hard), MX (Maximum) or SC (Super Crazy) as opposed to the usual NM (Normal).

 Arcade mode

-In Arcade mode, the player has to pass stages.
-There are usually three or four stages in Arcade mode depending on the game.
-For example, in DJMax Portable 2, the player has to pass four stages but in DJMax Portable 3, the player only needs to pass three.
-Stages consist usually of a limited selections of songs.
-In the first stages, the songs feature a lower rating than the songs in the later stages.
+In Arcade mode, the player has to pass four stages with increasing difficulty rating.
+Stages consist usually of a randomized selection of songs available in each release.
 When the player passes the stage, the player receives a grade ranging from F to A+ in most games.
 When the player has passed all the stages, scores from the stages are combined and presented to the player with statistics about the player's success.
-After passing the Arcade mode, the player usually sees a small "Thanks for playing DJMAX" video clip.
+After passing the Arcade mode, the player usually sees a small "Thanks for playing DJMax" video clip.
 The objective of this mode is to get the highest score.
-In some games the player can compete against others by submitting his or her score to an online ranking system by using password codes that DJMax generates.
+In some games the players can compete against others by submitting their scores to an online ranking system.

 Freestyle mode

 Freestyle is a mode where any unlocked song can be played individually.
-Additionally, the combo counter is persistent throughout all song plays meaning the player can get an 'infinite" combo.
+Additionally, the combo counter is persistent throughout all song plays meaning the player can get a near 'infinite" combo.
+Limit is determined by each game release.